-The beginnings of the Archaeological Museum in Pozań date back to the second half of the nineteenth century, when Greater Poland, similarly to the whole Europe, witnessed a rapid increase in the interest in antiquity, including archaeology.
-At the same time, the partitions forced Poles to establish various civic associations, which supported Polish culture, science, and economy on behalf of the former state.
-This role – a patron of Polish science and culture – was played by the Poznań Society of the Friends of Sciences established in 1857.
+The beginnings of the Archaeological Museum in Pozań can be traced back to the second half of the nineteenth century, when Wielkopolska (Greater Poland), similarly to the whole Europe, witnessed a rapid increase in the interest in antiquity, including archaeology.
+At the same time, the difficult situation of Poles under the partitioners' rule, the lack of statehood and freedom along with the threat of losing the national identity, encouraged the establishment of various civic associations that supported Polish culture, science, and economy on behalf of the former state.
+This role – a patron of Polish science and culture – was played by the Poznań Society for the Advancement of Arts and Sciences established in 1857.

 On 23 September 1857, the Museum of Polish and Slavic Antiquities in the Grand Duchy of Poznań was established at the Society.
 In 1882, it changed its name to the Mielżyński Museum in recognition of a great contribution of Counts Mielżyński to its development.
 The Museum collected various national souvenirs, e.g. archaeological finds acquired both from donors and from archaeological excavations.